Vanilla-OS/nvidia-image/README.md

-# Vanilla OS Nvidia Image
+# Vanilla OS Nvidia Alternative Image

-Containerfile for building a Vanilla OS Desktop + Nvidia image.
+Containerfile for building a Vanilla OS Desktop + Nvidia image modified to use an older driver.

-This image is based on top of [`vanillaos/desktop`](https://github.com/Vanilla-OS/desktop-image/pkgs/container/desktop) and offers the default Vanilla OS Desktop experience with GNOME and Nvidia drivers.
+This image is based on top of [`vanillaos/nvidia`](https://github.com/Vanilla-OS/nvidia-image/pkgs/container/nvidia) and offers the default Vanilla OS Desktop experience with GNOME and Older Nvidia drivers.

 ## Build